codenet/col733-cloud/storage-craq.md

 are retried by the clients.

 Why is this correct?
 Let us say initially x=0 and Wx1 was in-flight.
-It was seen by the tail, but head could not acknowledge it to the client since someone in the chain crashed.
-Now let us further say tail responded to another client with Rx1 and crashed.
+It was seen by the tail which responded to another client with Rx1 and crashed.
 After fault recovery, can the system respond with Rx0 (without any other Wx in flight).

 This is not possible.
 Since all writes are flowing from head to tail, any write request that was received by the tail, such as Wx1 above, was seen by *all*